MicrosoftDocs/visualstudio-docs/docs/ide/how-to-increase-chances-of-a-performance-issue-being-fixed.md

 **Unknown crashes**

 If you're not sure what's causing your crashes or they seem random, then you can capture dumps locally each time Visual Studio crashes and attach those to separate feedback items.
-To save dumps locally when Visual Studio crashes, in an administrator command window, run the following commands:
+To save dumps locally when Visual Studio crashes, run the following commands in an administrator command window:

 reg add "HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Windows\\Windows Error Reporting\\LocalDumps\\devenv.exe"